Hate My Heart: Music video

 The music video was directed by Shaun Silva and premiered on November 2, 2022.
 It depicts Underwood and four friends as each go through a breakup.
 They end up at the Wildhorse Saloon in Nashville for a girls' night, where an all-female band (made up of doppelgangers of Underwood and her friends) is playing.

 Live performances

-Underwood performed the song at the CMA Awards on November 9, 2022.
-The song is included in the setlist for the Denim & Rhinestones Tour.
+Underwood performed the song at the Country Music Association Awards on November 9, 2022.
+The song was included in the setlist for the Denim & Rhinestones Tour.
+She performed it at the 2023 CMT Music Awards.